 If you’re currently working in the technology field, you’re probably able to easily identify someone in a role that you wish to be in one day.
 Put yourself out there and ask if you can shadow him or her.
 Perhaps this individual would be willing to hand over a project or two that he or she needs to cross off their to-do list.
 Shadowing also provides a great opportunity to get an insider’s perspective on the daily tasks of the job you’re after.

 If you’re not yet working in tech, find an internship.
-This time of year, business may be unusually busy, and another pair of willing and ready hands may be welcome.
+Small businesses and nonprofits that don't have robust IT departments may welcome another pair of willing and ready hands.
 Paid or unpaid, an internship can not only provide invaluable experience when it comes to your tech skills, but also boost your customer service skills if you have the opportunity to interact with customers.

 3. Offer Your Tech Services